The Resistance Cover Art

 Laura’s phone vibrated.
 She stepped into the hallway, recognizing the tension in Jenny’s voice immediately.

-“We have a situation.
+“We have a crisis.
 Michael’s extraction has been compromised.
 The meeting point was under surveillance.”

 Laura’s world tilted.
 “Status?”

-“He’s on the move, but being pursued.
-He did manage to transmit the data before discovery.”
+“He’s moving, but he’s being pursued.
+He managed to transmit data before discovery.”

 “Extraction team?”